The Shuffle

 "By the seventeenth century, European powers, Iberian then Dutch and English controlled the global flow of goods, gold, and ideas."

-"America has built an empire without colonies and ruled through banks, trade routes, and bases and now possess some 750+ military installations abroad and a defence budget approaching US $900+ billion and commands both the map and the narrative of the modern world."
+"America has built an empire without colonies and ruled through culture, banks, trade routes, and bases and now possess some 750+ military installations abroad and a defence budget approaching US $900+ billion and commands both the map and the narrative of the modern world."

 The American Century promised prosperity through liberalism and globalisation and, for a time, it delivered, well atleast to the selected few.